ultracoolclub/portfolio/README.md

 Finally, the contact page uses vanilla javascript to give functionality to the submit button.
 When you enter your first name and submit the form, your name will appear in a thank-you message.
 I built it before I reached the jQuery tutorials in Treehouse or else I would have probably used jQuery again.

-That's it.
-That's my first website.
-Thanks to Brian and all of the Code Louisville staff and mentors for helping me get here.